microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 distributed data structures up from.
 Defining all the DDSs up front allows for the Fluid Framework to load from a snapshot without worrying that something might exist in the snapshot that the framework can't understand.

-In the example below we use the <xref:aqueduct.PrimedComponentFactory> as a helper to create our instantiation factory.
+In the example below we use the <xref:@prague/aqueduct!PrimedComponentFactory:class> as a helper to create our instantiation factory.
 As properties we pass in our supported distributed data structures.
 In this scenario we don't use any additional distributed data structures, so we pass an empty array.